BlindedShooter/neodop-nadop-serverside/README.md

 # neodop-nadop-serverside
+SKKU Software Experiment 3 Project, 2018 spring.
 This is a server implementation for 'Neodop Nadop' service.
 Used node.js for server implementation, and node.js C++ addon for matching algorithm implementation.
 Used Google Firebase Firestore as a database, and Firebase Cloud Messaging to signal the users.

 Installation: npm install